Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-1.md

 ## The Path to Modern Computers

 ### What is cryptography?
 **Cryptography** is the art of writing and solving codes.
-WW2 significance.
+It evolved into a modern science in World War 2.

 <!-- - Alan Turing and the Enigma Machine, ENIAC -->